vivek-pr/airflow-alpine-k8s/docs/argocd.md

 an Ingress controller is installed in your cluster or port-forward the service for local testing.

+The ArgoCD `Application` object also includes a link to this URL under the **Airflow UI** section so you can access the web interface directly from the ArgoCD dashboard.

 ## Testing Sync and Rollback
 Push a change to the tracked Git branch and watch ArgoCD sync it automatically.
 To rollback, revert the commit – the cluster state will follow.